afrazhaq/AI-393-Spring-2021/assignment2/readme.md

 ## 2. Cross Validation ##
 **Cross Validation** is a resampling procedure in which the dataset is randomly split up into 'K' groups.
 K refers to the number of groups that a given data sample is to be split into.
+For splitting data we have to give a range of specific value.
 This procedure is often called K-fold cross validation.
 We used this procedure to split the dataset into 5x3.

-For cross validation we have to split data and we use **train_test_split** method.
-For splitting data we have to give a range of specific value.

 ## 3. Naive Bayes ##
 **Naive Bayes** is a supervised machine learning algorithm that’s typically used for classification problems.
 We used it for solving multi-class classification problems.